thioaana/BuildMicroserviceWithContinDelivery/README.md

 8. Build a cli tool using Python fire utility to test from prompt
     - Create a python fily eg cli_fire.py
     - Execute it from cl with the relevant parameters.
+9. Create the web microservice api using Fastapi based on logic.py
+    - Two simple functions using wiki and search_wiki
+    - One more function using textblobnlp for nlp.
+Before executing we should download corpora with python -m textblob.download_corpora